 Do I have to take the GMAT/GRE to apply for the Skoll Scholarship?

-Yes, all the candidates are required to take the GMAT/GRE test for entry to Oxford Saïd’s MBA programme.
+Yes, the candidates are required to take the GMAT/GRE test for entry to Oxford Saïd’s MBA programme.

 What GMAT/GRE score do you expect/what is the minimum GMAT/GRE score?

-The MBA admissions team recommends candidates apply with a GMAT score of 650 or above.
+The MBA Admissions Team recommends candidates apply with a GMAT score of 650 or above.
 The recommendation for GRE scores is a verbal score of 160 and a quantitative score of 161.
 However, all scores will be considered, and a high score does not guarantee a place, nor does a low score disqualify you.
 It is important to remember that GMAT/GRE test scores are only one element of your application.
 Please visit Oxford Saïd’s MBA programme website for more information.

 Do I have to take either the IELTS or TOEFL tests?

 Candidates whose first language is not English or who have not studied at an English speaking university are required to take either the TOEFL or IELTS tests.

 Are there any age restrictions to apply for scholarship?

 No, there are no age restrictions to apply for the Scholarship.